 In May 2015, occupational therapist Joan Surfus ran a special training in this room.
 Joan has worked with children for many years and teaches at the University of Misericordia.
 The training was also attended by teachers from Nizhny Novgorod who are participating in a project on modern and effective education programmes for children with autistic spectrum disorders.
 Project updates:

-One of our main working objectives is to create a network of family support centres for children with special needs and their families.
-Their purpose is to provide combined psychological, educational, social, legal, therapeutic, and other professional assistance.
-Our first Family Support Centre was opened in Nizhny Novgorod.
+We create a network of family support services for children with special needs and their families.
+Naked Heart Family Support Centre provides combined psychological, educational, social, legal, therapeutic, and other professional assistance.

 Our annual international "Every Child Deserves a Family" forum is a unique platform for dialogue between Russian and foreign child development experts, which allows representatives from various regions of Russia to exchange views and experience.
 It is also a step forward towards developing a professional community in Russia.